 I’m using “identity as trait” to describe a particular way of understanding what “identity” even is in the first place: under this view, it’s an inherent personal characteristic.
 This would be the perspective which says everyone “has” a sexuality, and so picking a sexual orientation label is merely a matter of discerning what that sexuality is.
 Identity labels are understood as names assigned to each type of identity essence, and that essence needs to be assessed for the right properties in order to be correctly matched up to the right label.

-This is a really, really common way of thinking about identity, and challenging it is difficult because one of its most opponents is far worse.
+This is a really, really common way of thinking about identity, and challenging it is difficult because one of its most common opponents is far worse.
 So for people who find this to be a comfortable viewpoint, any alternative may look like a threat: an attempt to tell them that their identity isn’t “real,” isn’t important, or doesn’t deserve to be respected.

 Unfortunately, at its extremes, identity-as-thing can lead to its own problems.